squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 6.md

 ## Written Lab Answers

 1. This would be a layer 2 broadcast, or FF:FF:FF:FF:FF:FF
-2. FTP uses both TCp ports 20 and 21 for the data channel and the control channel, respectively
+2. FTP uses both TCP ports 20 and 21 for the data channel and the control channel, respectively
 3. Both TCP and UDP
 4. ICMP uses IP directly to build error-reporting packets that are transmitted back to the originating source host when issues arise during the delivery of data packets.
 ICMP is also used during ping and some traceroute operations
 5. Quite simply, the service might not be running currently on that server.
 Another possibility might be that a firewall between the client and the server has blocked the protocol in question from passing